 Call duration is the average amount of time that agents spend on the phone with callers.
 The global call metric duration is 4 minutes per call.
 For inbound calls, call duration is calculated from the second the agent picks up the call to the moment the call ended.
 For outbound calls, it is from the moment the called party answers the phone till the call is terminated by either party.

 Call wrap up time, also referred to as after call work (ACW).
 It is the amount of time an agent spends doing follow-up tasks to complete a customer interaction.
 That may include activities like adding notes into a CRM, completing forms, consulting a manager in case of unresolved questions, or anything else associated with the call.
 The global call center metric for call wrap up time is 6 minutes.
 But there is wide variability between different industries.

 Average abandonment rate (AAR) is a percentage of calls that are dropped by customers before they are able to reach an agent.
 This percentage shows how satisfied customers are with wait times and call experiences.
 The global call metric for call abandonment rate is between 5% to 8%.
 However, based on industry and time of day, rates can normally reach up to 20%.

 Net promoter score (NPS) is a customer perception index that is measured with a single question using a 0-10 scale and reported with a number from -100 to +100.
 While the industry standard for NPS is better than 10, which is considered ‘good,’ ‘bad,’ or ‘neutral’ can greatly vary from business to business.
 NPS score below zero may indicate that a company needs to work on improving customer satisfaction levels.

 The customer satisfaction (CSAT) score indicates customer’s satisfaction with a product, service, or interaction.
 A call center’s CSAT score is measured on a percentage scale.
 100% being, complete customer satisfaction.
 0% with no customer satisfaction.
-The global call center metrics for customer satisfaction is 90%.
+The global contact center statistics for customer satisfaction is 90%.
 However, the scores can differ widely based on the type of CSAT question asked.